tydangelo18/tydangelo18/README.md

 # Hi there 👋, I'm Ty D'Angelo

-I am a Full Stack Developer from Austin, TX.
-I enjoy working with React, Solidity, and UI/UX Design.
-I have a background in accounting, and I enjoy learning new technologies & collaborating with other Developers.
+I am a Full Stack Developer in Austin, TX.
+During my free time I work on side projects with various teams as a Web Developer to utilize my skills in Javascript, React, Node.js, HTML, CSS, and UI/UX Design.
+I am currently breaking into Blockchain Development by learning Blockchain, Ethereum, and Smart Contract Fundamentals, as well as Solidity, Remix, and Hardhat.

 :floppy_disk: Please check out my [**portfolio**](https://tydangelo.com).